byq-luo/Deep-SORT-YOLOv4/README.md

  and an i7-8700k CPU.

 # Quick start
-Converted YOLO v4 weights are already in the model_data directory  as "yolo4.h5".
-To convert your own Darknet YOLO v4 model to a Keras model, modify convert.py accordingly and run:
+[Download](https://drive.google.com/open?id=1cewMfusmPjYWbrnuJRuKhPMwRe_b9PaT) and convert the Darknet YOLO v4 model  to a Keras model by modifying convert.py accordingly and run:
 ```
 python convert.py
 ```